Stanleeeeee/Youtube-video-player-pag/Readme.md

-This is pre-enrollment project from Microverse to practice and master the basic of HTML and CSS.
+This is pre-enrollment project from Microverse to practice and master the basics of HTML and CSS.
 In this project repository, I designed a clone YouTube video page.

 ## Built with
 - HTML